 In a quiet setting, the software will pick up the user’s voice with ease.
 That’s often not the case in a loud or crowded area.
 Multiple voices in the background will interfere with a user’s voice inputs.

 Typically, extraneous voices will find their way into the software and cause errors with the program or voice assistant.
-Newer software can be trained to listen for a specific voice to reduce problems.
+Newer software can be trained to listen for a specific voice to reduce speech recognition problems.

 Speedy Talking, Dialects, and More